 Chandrika Misra '16 earns scholarship from international student magazine

-Muskingum University student Chandrika Misra '16 has earned a scholarship for an essay she wrote for International Student Voice magazine.
+Chandrika Misra '16 earned a scholarship for an essay she wrote for International Student Voice magazine.

 Chandrika, a native of New Delhi, India, is attending Muskingum to study economics, accounting and business.
 Her essay, titled The Best Friend That Anybody Could Have, describes the great value of her relationship with her roommate, Rebecca Angert '16, and how Rebecca’s support and that of her family helped Chandrika feel at home at Muskingum and in the United States.
 Rebecca is a history and American Studies major.